 - complement existing collection and recycling activities for recyclable waste.

-Containers for Change is operated by WA Return Recycle Renew Ltd. (WARRRL) – an independent not-for-profit company responsible for establishing the collection network and operating the scheme under government oversight.
+Containers for Change is operated by WA Return Recycle Renew Ltd (WARRRL) – an independent not-for-profit company responsible for establishing the collection network and operating the scheme under government oversight.
 WARRRL was appointed on 18 July 2019 as the scheme coordinator for Containers for Change subject to conditions of appointment.

 You can visit the WARRRL website for business participation information and to register your interest in becoming a donation point.

-Beverage containers covered by the scheme
+Beverage containers currently covered by the scheme

-The scheme targets beverage containers most commonly seen as litter.
+The scheme currently targets beverage containers most commonly seen as litter.
 The types of beverage containers covered in the scheme include plastic and glass bottles, paper-board cartons, and steel and aluminium cans between 150 millilitres and 3 litres.
 Examples of eligible beverage containers in the scheme include:

 - soft-drink cans and bottles